prideout/book-webgl/README.md

 # giza

-- repair references to ../giza

 - remove StrobeLight etc from giza/demos

 - Update the URL in chapter 1.
+Also we aren't using stats.

 - Root giza should contain an index.html